Jack Osbourne: Adrenaline Junkie: Series 3

 Jack Osbourne takes five young recruits around the world on a series of adrenaline-fuelled adventures.
-Jack leads his recruits deep into the heart of the Sarawak jungle to meet the nomadic Penan tribe.
+Jack leads his recruits deep into the heart of the Sarawak jungle to meet the nomadic Penan people.
 Throughout the five-day trek, the recruits have to face blood sucking leeches, learn how to hunt for wild boar and are driven to the brink of exhaustion.